tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 **10.10 Possible threats of Genetically Modified Organisms**

 Genetically Modified Organisms (GMOs) also called Genetically Engineered organisms (GEOs) are created to play a role in agriculture, forestry, aquaculture, bioremediation and environmental management in developed and developing countries.
 However, deliberate or inadvertent release of GMOs into the environment could have negative ecological effects under certain circumstances.

+**Environmental Health**

+Toxins in pest-resistant GMOs could negatively impact non-target organisms and harm ecosystems.

+Proteins transcribed an translated from transfe genes could cause allerg reactions in humans or other animals – curren GM foods are not prop labelled.

+Cross-species pollination could spread herbicide resistance genes and create 'super-weeds'.

+Antibiotic resistance g used as markers durin gene transfer could sp to pathogenic bacteria

+Biodiversity could be negatively affected by destruction of pests, weeds, and even competing plants.

+Transferred genes could mutate and caus unexpected risks.

+**Table 10.2.
+Risks of GMOs**

 **The possible risks of GMOs** Creating new or more vigorous pests and